surifirstpin/biplus_documentation/docs/Projects.md

 **4. Click on Edit** Button to add any additional information to created project then update button to save changes.

+> Once we save the created project the data is reflected in model screen as shown in below image:

 ## Delete a Project